utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 Create two new tabs, with each filtering to Austin but sorting for different values, one sorting by "SPEC Count PrcCng" and the other for "SPEC Prc Pnt Diff".

-> Pro tip: You should start new tabs from your "AISD Diff" tab and just change the sort value.
+> **Pro tip**: You should start new tabs from your "AISD Diff" tab and just change the sort value.
 I generally discourage duplicating a tab and instead use **Start from tab** unless you are sure you need different rows/values.

 You'll be asked to write sentences based on these values, too.